cbcrg/pergola/doc/source/quick_start.rst

 The sample data set consists in two folders:  One named ``worm_speeds`` containing a ``CSV`` file for each of the tracked worms.
 From the several measures that can be found in the individual files, in this example we will use mid-body speed.
 The ``mapping`` folder contains the ``worm_speed2pergola.txt``, which sets the mappings between the information represented in the worm_speed files and the pergola ontology.
-See :ref:`mapping-file` and :ref:`pergola-ontology` for a deeper description.
+See :ref:`mapping file<mapping-file>` and :ref:`pergola ontology<pergola-ontology>` for a deeper description.

 *************
 Get the data